wandora-team/wandora/README.md

 Wandora
 =======

-[Wandora](http://wandora.org) is a tool for people who collect and process information, especially networked knowledge and knowledge about WWW resources.
+[Wandora](http://wandora.org) is a tool application for people who collect and process information, especially networked knowledge and knowledge about WWW resources.
 With Wandora you can aggregate and combine information from various different sources.
 You can manipulate the collected knowledge flexible and efficiently, and without programming skills.
 More